 The Graduals of L’Isle Adam

 Each choral book features hand painted illuminations of exceptional beauty, with gold leaf as a background adding to their brilliance.
-These splendid miniatures (as they are called due to their minute detail) have been painted by different hands, reflecting the current artistic trend of each painter.
+These splendid miniatures (as they are called due to their minute detail) reflect the current artistic trend.

 The Verdalle Antiphonaries

-Another set of choral books, bearing the arms of Grand Master Verdalle, is included in this collection.
-Referred to as antiphonaries, they contain the sung parts of the divine office (the musical sections used during daily services, at the various canonical hours of the day that do not feature in graduals).
+The set of choral books, bearing the coat-of-arms of Grand Master Verdalle are referred to as antiphonaries, they contain the sung parts of the divine office (the musical sections used during daily services, at the various canonical hours of the day that do not feature in graduals).

 The Verdalle antiphonaries number seven in total and contain the Proper and Common of saints.
-All are in parchment and accommodate 150 illuminated initials each.
+All are made from parchment and have several illuminated initials.

 Antonie de Paule’s Antiphonaries